 Shrink your outlook

 With those big-picture goals in place for the long haul, you’re freed up to focus on the short term.
-And by deepening your focus on the here and now and allowing yourself and your team to take risks and pounce upon new opportunities, you could drastically change what the next short-term window of time will look like.
+By deepening your focus on the here and now, allowing yourself and your team to take risks and pounce on new opportunities, you could drastically change what the next short-term window of time will look like.

 One advantage of a static annual plan is that it can serve as an unwavering playbook for your company.
 Everyone receives it at the beginning of the year and does their part to see it through to the end.

 Not so with dynamic plans.
 Things change.
 Strategies take twists and turns.
 Priorities are rearranged.

 This can be frustrating on the individual level if it’s not all accompanied by strong communication.